 All in all, McDonald’s is the most successful restaurant business in the world, known for high quality food products and extremely fast service.
 On a personal note, though McDonald’s does not serve food that is generally considered “healthy”, I have OFTEN enjoyed their standard fare as just that: STANDARD.
 Solid as a bloody rock.
 I can honestly say that there is no company on earth that I trust more to provide me with consistently good service than McDonald’s.

 When I got older, my friends and I would stay up all night playing video games or watching movies and around 7 am we’d hit McDonald’s.
-Teenage boy’s typical order: two McMuffins, two hashbrowns, two cartons of milk, two juices, and maybe some pancakes if you were really hungry.
+Teenage boy’s typical order: two McMuffins, two hashbrowns, two cartons of milk, two juices, and maybe some pancakes.
 On one of those visits, I ordered a coffee.
 I shudder to this day to think of it.

-Imagine: you’re a punk-ass kid trying to grow up, thinking, “Hey, I’m a man.
-It’s time I had COFFEE with my breakfast.
+Imagine this.
+You’re a punk-ass kid trying to grow up, thinking, “Hey, I’m a man.
+It’s time I had coffee with my breakfast.
 That’s what MEN do.
 After breakfast, I’ll put a jet engine in my car, hit the woods and shoot dinner, bang some chick, get really drunk, pass out.
-When I wake up the next day head pounding, dick throbbing, lips stained with blood, I’ll light up a big cigar and I’ll have MORE COFFEE.
-RAAAAAAAAAR.”
+When I wake up the next day head pounding, dick throbbing, lips stained with blood, I’ll light up a big cigar and I’ll have more coffee!
+RAAAAAAAAARRRRRR!!!”

-And then I paid the lady (bitch didn’t KNOW who she was smirkin’ at), took my tray back to a table, sat down, and had a sip.
+And then I paid the lady (she didn’t know who she was smirkin’ at), took my tray back to a table, sat down, and had a sip.